 This workshop is offered by Johannes Ewald.
 Johannes is not only Peerigon co-founder, but also a founding member of the Webpack team.
 Since 2012 he has been actively involved in the Webpack community and has co-developed several loaders and plugins.
 This is one of the reasons why he is often invited to international conferences and workshops to share his expertise on this topic.

-The price for a workshop starts at 2.000 EUR per day, covering included services and all the workshop materials you'll need.
+The basic price for this workshop starts at 3290 EUR/day, covering included services, trainer(s) and all the workshop materials you'll need.
 Are you interested in further information?
 Just write us an email and get your personal offer today!

 1 to 5 days of workshop sessions either inhouse or remote.
 If needed we are also happy to organize a venue in the Munich area (including catering).